ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Today</h3>Showers and thunderstorms likely after 7am.
+         <h3>Today</h3>Showers and thunderstorms likely.
 Some of the storms could be severe.
 Partly sunny.
-High near 87, with temperatures
+High near 87, with temperatures falling
-         falling to around 82 in the afternoon.
-Southwest wind 9 to 15 mph, with gusts as high as 26 mph.
-Chance of precipitation is
+         to around 82 in the afternoon.
+Southwest wind 10 to 15 mph, with gusts as high as 26 mph.
+Chance of precipitation is 60%.<br></div>
-         60%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">